-The ASX's rugged yet compact dimensions are clearly designed to take advantage of the success that cars like the Nissan Qashqai have enjoyed in recent years, and it comes with a choice of one petrol and two diesel engines.
+The ASX's rugged styling and compact dimensions are clearly designed to take advantage of the success that cars like the Nissan Qashqai have enjoyed in recent years.
+It comes with a choice of one petrol and two diesel engines.

-There are two and four-wheel-drive versions, too – although four-wheel drive is only available with the diesel engines.
+There are two and four-wheel-drive versions, too – although four-wheel drive is only available with diesel engines.

-We'd recommend avoiding the petrol engine and going straight for the new 1.6-litre diesel that was introduced in the summer of 2015 – especially if you cover more than 10-12,000 miles a year.
-The 1.8-litre engine employs some world-first technology to reduce running costs without hurting performance.
+We'd recommend avoiding the petrol and going straight for the new 1.6-litre diesel that was introduced in the summer of 2015 – especially if you cover more than 10-12,000 miles a year.
+This engine employs some advanced technology to reduce running costs without hurting performance.
 Despite this, the ASX isn't as much fun to drive as a Skoda Yeti or Nissan Qashqai.

-All versions come equipped with a good array of accessories and equipment as standard.
+All versions come with a decent amount of accessories and equipment as standard.
 The ASX comes in three specifications – ASX2, ASX3 and ASX4.
 The diesel engine is only available in the ASX3 and ASX4 models.

 There's a clear winner here, too: the Mitsubishi ASX3 1.8-litre diesel.
-With two-wheel drive (four-wheel drive is limited to the top-spec ZC-H, but isn't really worth the extra outlay), it'll manage 55.4mpg fuel economy and emit 131g/km of CO2.
+With two-wheel drive (four-wheel drive is limited to the top-spec ZC-H, but isn't really worth the extra), it manages 55.4mpg economy and emits 131g/km of CO2.
 The ASX3 is also the sweet spot as far as specification is concerned, because you get kit such as Bluetooth phone connectivity, automatic lights and windscreen wipers, climate control and cruise control.